libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

    noticably faster.

-We've used this new threading system to revise `dzsave`, and it's now quite a bit faster.
-Here's the previous release, libvips 8.13, running on a 46000x32914 pixel slide image:
+We've used this new threading system to revise `dzsave`, and it's now quite a bit quicker.
+Here's the previous release, libvips 8.13, running on a 46,000 x 32,914 pixel slide image:

 ```
 $ /usr/bin/time -f %M:%e vips dzsave CMU-1.svs x